shlima/schema/README.md

-## URL query schema coercion
+## JS object schema coercion & type casting

-I have made this npm package to coerce/type cast values comes from URI query
+I have made this npm package to coerce/type cast values comes from URI query.
+Compatible with IE11+.

 ## Install